MathieuJMagri/Kingdomino/README.md

 # Kingdomino
 Implementation of the Kingdomino board game.
-ECSE 223 group term project.
+Winter 2020 ECSE 223 group project.
+Much more information available in the wiki pages.